jonathangraf/aspect-ratios/README.md

     The issue shows when loading on a mobile device or a browser with a viewport-width smaller than 678px (the configuration of the media query).

-    For reference look at the videa below.
+    For reference look at the video below.
 It shows the image ratio as they should be, after reloading the issue is apparent immediatly.

     When inspecting the element, the aspect-ratio set with the padding-bottom is the ratio of the desktop vesion.